-Copayment types: Regular = Based on FPL, number of children in care, and number of authorized hours; used for all children who do not qualify for one of the following reduced copayment types.
-Kinship = \$0, used for children in court-ordered placement with a relative who receives Kinship Care.
-Non Court Ordered Kinship = Based on 65% FPL, used for children being cared for by a relative who does not have both a court order and Kinship Care.
+\Copayment types: Regular = Based on FPL, number of children in care, and number of authorized hours; used for all children who do not qualify for one of the following reduced copayment types.
+Kinship = \$0, used for children hours; used for shildren who does not have a court order for their placement.
 Foster = \$0, used for children placed with a foster family, subsidized guardian, or interim caretaker.
 Learnfare = \$0, used for children of teen parents participating in the Learnfare program.
-W-2 Employed = Based on 65% FPL, used for children of W-2 participants in their first two months of unsubsidized employment.
-Teen High School = based on 65% FPL, used for children of teen parents who are attending high school.
+W.2 Employed = Based on 65% FPL, used for children of W-2 participants in their first two months of unsubsidized employment.
+Teen High School = Based on 65% FPL, used for children of teen parents who are attending high school.
 The monthly copayment is based upon the monthly subsidized hours of child care for the assistance group.
 Monthly hours are rounded up to the nearest whole hour when determining the copayment.

-Effective: November 1, 2018
+Effective: April 1, 2019